What is asset-based finance?

 Want to learn more?

 When businesses contemplate asset-based finance, they should also think about building up the internal expertise and technology necessary to make the most of a credit facility.
 Otherwise, they may find themselves falling behind on debt capital and covenant compliance, which may lead to reduced (or blocked) access to capital.
-If you're interested in learning more about software that can help you prepare for an asset-based debt raise, just request a demo of Finley here.
+If you're interested in learning more about software that can help you prepare for an asset-based debt raise, just schedule a demo of Finley here.